-Generation Y – a segment of the population born in the 1980s and 1990s – is more or less all grown up now.
-As of 2020, there were 72 million millennials in the U.S., according to Statista, with CNBC reporting their household pretax income salary to be $71,566 annually.
+Millennials, or Generation Y, are all grown up now.
+This segment of the population born in the 1980s and 1990s are well into their careers and have become a significant part of the target audience for virtually every business.
+As of 2023, there were 72.7 million millennials in the U.S., according to Statista, with Forbes estimating their household pretax income salary to be approximately $81,000 annually.
 That’s a lot of purchasing power.

-To sell to Gen Y consumers, companies need to make themselves as easy to find online as possible and tap into the millennial mindset.
-Here are 10 tips for successfully marketing to this generation as they open their wallets more and more.
+To sell to Gen Y consumers, companies need to tap into the millennial mindset.
+These 12 tips for successfully marketing to this generation can help your business grow as millennials become an increasingly important customer demographic.

 What is authenticity in this context?
 To be authentic to Generation Y consumers, your business needs to do the following: